matthewsouther/osoberry/src/apply.md

   key: Apply
   order: 5
 ---
-# Due to lack of funding, we are closing our doors in December 2026.
+# Due to insufficient funding, we are closing our doors in December 2026.

 ![](/assets/uploads/untitled-design-29-.png)